 A Brief History

-The Catholic Index of Forbidden Books was definitively compiled Church-wide starting around 1600 and semi-regularly published in Latin and in translation by the Vatican starting in 1632.
-The subsequent definitive editions were published in 1664, 1681, 1704, 1758, 1899, 1900, and 1948.
+The Catholic Index of Forbidden Books was definitively compiled Church-wide starting around 1600 and semi-regularly published in Latin (and sometimes in translation) over, approximately, the next three hundred and fifty years.
 Its process was regulated in accordance with various canons (religious laws) regulating the Church’s official policies on printed literature, which I will explain a little later.
 Before they were consolidated into one master Index, various subsets of the Church such as the Universities of Paris and Louvain and the Spanish and Portuguese Inquisitions had independently published their own indices of forbidden books throughout the sixteenth century.
-Finally, after almost four-hundred years, as a result of the reforms promulgated by the Second Vatican Council (1962-1965) the Index and its official mechanisms were officially decommissioned in 1966.
+Finally, after almost four hundred years, as a result of the reforms promulgated by the Second Vatican Council (1962-1965) the Index and its official mechanisms were officially decommissioned in 1966.

 The Catholic Church — “not a static organism except in doctrine” (Lee 1958: 2) — is obviously at its heart a religious institution.
 But it is also a polity.
 It even has and is its own sovereign nation-state in the form of tiny (0.17 square-mile) Vatican City (also known as the Holy See), a current non-member observer state in the United Nations General Assembly since 1964.
 And while Catholics can be found in most nations of the world, it wasn’t always the case that the Catholic Church and a given national government were by any means separate.
 In fact, during the Index’s apex of influence, around 1700, states such as Spain, France, and the various kingdoms and principalities of Italy (including, of course, the full theocracy of the Papal States) were inextricably tied to the Vatican and its ecclesiastical rulings.
 Therefore, the institutionalized power of the Index over the literate societies of the era cannot be overstated.
 It was extremely important for the individuals within Catholic-majority states to be perceived as orthodox in their adherence to and practice of the predominant religion.
 And while literacy was by no means universal during this period, the Index and other decrees of the Vatican were well-organized attempts to control individual behaviors and actions in a world increasingly awash with alternate viewpoints and conflicting ideas.
 Throughout the centuries since Johann Gutenberg invented his printing press around 1450, literacy rose dramatically with the heightened availability of books, undermining the authority of not only the Catholic Church but autocracies worldwide.